avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

     // Add cleanup logic here
 }
 ```
-These functions are fairly clear and don�t need additional explanation.
+These functions are fairly clear and don't need additional explanation.
 The next function handles intent requests and is one of the most important.
 ```javascript
 function onIntent(intentRequest, session, callback) {